Fedora Server Edition Basic Administration Guide

 As part of the installation, the system is already fitted with many security-relevant configurations.
 But some items need manual intervention.

 First of all, the root account needs a key file to enable secure access via ssh.
-Right after installation, login as root is not possible due to the (public) key file requirement as configured during installation.
+Right after installation, a remote login as root via ssh is not possible due to the (public) key file requirement as configured by default during installation.
+A local password based root login (directly connected terminal, KVM terminal, but su as well) is still enabled in the default configuration.

 For a number of other procedures, the system manager must weigh the pros and cons and make a decision.
 This involves, for example